 Quantitative and qualitative data can be connected in a variety of ways.
 The easiest way is to choose the document variables as selection criteria when you run a Coding Query.
 This will enable you to compare sociodemographic characteristics like "What did female participants over 50 say about XY?" or "How did the suggestions by men compare to those of women?".
-The relevant selection can be made with the function Activate by document variables in the main menu Mixed Methods.
+The relevant selection can be made with the function Activate by document variables in the "Mixed Methods" tab.

 First, choose a variable from the list on the left (in this case: Gender), press the arrow and then choose the variable value on the right (in this case: male).
-As soon as you click Activate, all documents with matching variable values will be activated, in this example all interviews with male respondents.
+As soon as you click Activate, all documents with matching variable values will be activated in the Document System, in this example all interviews with male respondents.